Is there a registration fee?

 What happens after I complete my walk?

-Please let us know when you’ve completed the walk and share your experience and photos with the fundraising team and your fellow walkers using #TheTwilightWalk2020 (see ‘Sharing your story’, below).
+Please let us know when you’ve completed the walk and share your experience and photos with The Twilight Walk Team and your fellow walkers (see ‘Sharing your story’, below).

-For completed challenges we will start sending out your certificates and medals from the middle of November.
+For completed challenges we will start sending out your certificates from late November.
+For all those who raise £100 or more, you’ll also receive a bespoke medal for your efforts.

 Do I need to raise a minimum amount?